, Published 17 Dec 2019

 Continue to monitor and observe the impact of a patch after deployment and see if the intended effect remains aligned with expectations.
 Maintain accurate and updated records of all patch deployment activities for future reference.

-Patch management can be tedious and get in the way of the day-to-day tasks of IT professionals and network managers, not to mention require accurate recordkeeping.
-Small, medium, and growing businesses can benefit from a powerful tool like iAuditor by SafetyCulture, a powerful digital solution that can help make patch management more convenient.
-With the iAuditor app, you can:
+Patch management can be tedious and get in the way of the day-to-day tasks of IT professionals and network managers, not to mention requiring accurate recordkeeping.
+Small, medium and growing businesses can benefit from a powerful tool like SafetyCulture, a powerful digital solution that can help make patch management more convenient.
+With the SafetyCulture app, you can:

 - Create customizable patch management checklists applicable to your business